Incivility to Civility

 6. Recognition Programs: Automating recognition programs within your HRIS creates opportunities to mark and reward civility.
 Shared methods such as peer nominations and points-based recognition systems encourage employees to recognize each other’s positive contributions.

 HR leaders play a critical role in shaping company culture, and utilizing HRIS tools can help increase the impact.
-When they align technology with strategic initiatives designed to increase civility, they can create a workplace where employees feel respected, valued, and inspired to make a contribution.
+When they align technology with strategic initiatives to increase civility, they can create a workplace where employees feel respected, valued, and inspired to contribute.
 Not only does this improve individual performance, but it also contributes to organizational performance.

 A Call to Action

-Workplace civility is more than the absence of conflict — it is the cultivation of an environment in which employees thrive.
-By tackling issues that lead to incivility, taking proactive steps, and utilizing tools like an HRIS, HR and organizational leaders can help ensure that their workplace is a place where everyone is treated with respect and can thrive and support each other.
+Workplace civility is more than the absence of conflict; it is the cultivation of an environment in which employees thrive.
+By tackling issues that lead to incivility, taking proactive steps, and utilizing tools like an HRIS, HR and organizational leaders can help ensure that their workplace is a place where everyone is treated with respect, can thrive, and can support one another.
 Incivility starts small, but its ripple effects can spread wide.
 The good news?
 So, too, can the ripple effects of civility.
 Start today in creating a more courteous, engaged, and productive workplace – one that’s empowered by HR tech.